 - a tissue tear in the rectum, which is usually the result of chronic constipation

 Encopresis is typically diagnosed based on the reported symptoms, a medical history, and a physical exam.
 The physical exam may involve an examination of the rectum.
 Your child’s doctor will be looking for a large amount of dried and hard fecal matter.

 An abdominal X-ray can help determine the amount of fecal buildup.

 A psychological evaluation may be used to look for an underlying emotional cause for this problem.

 Your child’s doctor might prescribe or recommend a product to remove the blockage and relieve constipation.
 Such products may include:

 There are several lifestyle changes that can help your child overcome encopresis.

-Exercising daily aids in moving matter through the intestines.
+Daily exercise helps move materials through the intestines.
 Encourage your child to exercise regularly.
 Limiting media time may increase your child’s activity level.

 If emotional distress or an underlying behavioral problem is present, your child may need psychological counseling.
-A counselor can help address contributing issues.
+A counselor can help address related issues.
 They can help children develop coping skills and build self-esteem.
 They can also teach effective behavior modification techniques to parents.